How Trump is manoeuvring Switzerland closer to the EU

 The 39% tariff announcement plunged the right-wing Swiss People’s Party, the party with the highest number of elected representatives, into a dilemma.
 In the past, high-ranking members have repeatedly expressed their admiration for Donald Trump and called for closer economic ties with the US – with the aim of minimising trade with the EU.
 The EU accounts for about half of all Swiss exports, with around 18% going to the US.

-The right-wing satirical magazine Nebelspalter promptly identified the culprits for the high tariffs: left-wing “zealous Europhiles” in government and administration had sabotaged the negotiations with the US in order to “sell the Bilaterals III with the EU to the people”.
+The right-leaning political magazine Nebelspalter promptly identified the culprits for the high tariffs: left-wing “zealous Europhiles” in government and administration had sabotaged the negotiations with the US in order to “sell the Bilaterals III with the EU to the people”.
 A claim that revolves around an apparently influential group of diplomats and officials for which no evidence was given.
 Keller-Sutter herself, however, has expressed her opinion: At a press conference, she emphasised that the American president quickly made it clear in the conversation that he wanted high tariffs because of the Swiss trade surplus with the US.

 Despite the explanations given by the Swiss president on August 7, there are still unsubstantiated theories doing the rounds as to why the situation derailed.
 What is clear, however, is that this will make the Bilateral III Agreements with the EU more popular – at least for the time being.